 Then rotate, so everyone has a chance to share their story.

 Take 2 minutes to consider what you would like to share.

-Draw small group discussions to a close after 18 minutes.
+Draw small group discussions to a close after 18 minutes (or 8 minutes if you're running the session in an hour).